View our Covid-19 Response Learn More- Click to Dismiss

 This includes the right to:

-An agency may presume that the parent has the authority to inspect and review records relating to the parent’s child unless the agency has been advised that the parent does not have the authority under applicable state law governing such matters as guardianship, separation, and divorce.
+An agency presumes that the parent has the authority to inspect and review records relating to the parent’s child unless the agency has been advised that the parent does not have the authority under applicable state law governing such matters as guardianship, separation, and divorce.

 The burden of proof is on the parent who asserts that the other parent does not have records rights to provide proof (i.e., the judicial decree) showing the court has removed the other parent’s access rights.
 Access includes participation in conferences, obtaining or making copies of records, and reviewing the total student record.